Before we define what calibration is, I want you to understand below scenario:

-Precision is the closeness of repeated measurement to each other.
-Prescision signifies good stability and repeatability of instruments but not accuracy.
+Precision is the closeness of a repeated measurement to each other.
+Precision signifies good stability and repeatability of instruments but not accuracy.
 A measuring instrument can be highly precise but cannot be accurate, you can only correct this if you perform calibration.
-This is where tolerance is observed where reading should stay inside the tolerance limit in order for the data to be acceptable.
+This is where tolerance is observed where reading should stay within the tolerance limit in order for the data to be acceptable.

 Below are the relationships of Accuracy, Precision, and Tolerance to understand better:

 What is Traceability in Calibration?

 As it was stated, calibration is the comparison of an instrument to a higher or more accurate instrument.
 These higher accuracy instruments are called the reference standard and sometimes also known as the calibrator, a master or a reference.

 This reference standard that is used to calibrate your instruments has also a more accurate master being used to calibrate it and so on and so forth until it reaches the main source of that certain highest accuracy (measurement result).

 There is an unbroken chain of comparison being linked from top to bottom of the chain.
 It is passed to local from international standards or the BIPM (Bureau International des Poids et Measures (International Bureau of Weights & Measures))

 .This means that the 1 kilogram you have is also 1 kilogram no matter where you go.
 There is unity to every measurement.
 Traceability can be determined through its calibration certificate indicating the results and reference standard used to calibrate your instrument.